shingonati0n/Lab2-DL/README.md

-# Lab2-DL: Deep Learning Laboratotio 2 Parte 1
+# Lab2-DL: Deep Learning Lab 2 Part 1

 @Author: shingonati0n (hsmunozc@gmail.com)

-En este espacio se encuentran respaldados los archivos que conforman el Laboratorio 2 de Deep Learning del Diplomado de Big Data de la Pontifica Universidad Catolica de Chile.

-Este consta de dos ejercicios utlizando Keras:
+In this space is available a backup of the code and files used on the 2nd Lab for the Deep Learning class, headed by Álvaro Soto, in the Pontificia Universidad Catolica de Chile.

+This Lab has 2 main exercises using Keras on top of Tensorflow:

--CNN (Redes Neuronales Convulsonales) con AlexNet - carpeta Lab2-Code-Act1-7
+-CNN (Convulsional Neural Networks) using AlexNet - located in folder Lab2-Code-Act1-7
--RNN (Redes Neuronales Recurrentes) utilizando RNN tradicional y Long Short Term Memory - carpeta Lab2-Code-Act8-11
+-RNN (Recurrent Neural Networks) using traditional RNN and Long Short Term Memory on the International Airlines Passengers csv dataset - located at Lab2-Code-Act8-11

-Detalles del entorno y de ejecución
+System environment details:

+OS: RHEL Linux
-SO: Fedora Linux 26
+Distro: Fedora 26
+Python version: 3.6  with pip
+Keras API Verson: 2.0.9
+Tensorflow Version  1.4.0
 IDE: Spyder3
-Version de Python: 3.6
-Version de Keras API: 2.0.9
-Backend: Tensorflow  1.4.0